 A majority of polled Arab American voters also indicated that Gaza greatly influences their vote.
 Sixty percent of respondents said that they would support Harris if she were to either demand an immediate ceasefire and unimpeded humanitarian aid to Palestinians or withhold diplomatic and military support from Israel until they implement a ceasefire.
 If Trump made the same demands, his share of the Arab-American vote would increase to 55%, the poll found.

-As a host of Muslim and Arab Americans led the year-long charge in indicating they would refuse to cast a vote for the Democratic presidential candidate given Biden's handling of the war, they've met backlash from Democratic voters warning of a worse reality under Trump and accusations that they'd effectively be handing him the presidency.
+Still, a host of Muslim and Arab Americans have led a year-long charge in indicating they would refuse to cast a vote for the Democratic presidential candidate given Biden's handling of the war.
+In the process, they've met backlash from Democratic voters warning of a worse reality under Trump and accusations that they'd effectively be handing him the presidency.

 Siblani rebuked those claims, arguing that the responsibility for the nation's ultimate choice for president should not fall solely on Arab Americans' shoulders.